Today I want to introduce to you a lady called Barbie Thomas.

 Watch this short four-minute video where she shares her fitness routine and her inspiration:

 Barbie’s story speaks for itself, so I’m not going to add much here.
-While some may draw inspiration for fitness from her story, I feel she inspires in all aspects of life.
-Barbie Thomas embodies drive, passion, persistence, diligence, and self-confidence when most, if caught in such a devastating life circumstance, would have given up hope.
-She is a true example of someone who lives life to the fullest whereas there are many who have the luxury of an able body but don’t even appreciate it or destroys it with bad eating and bad habits.
+While some may draw inspiration for fitness from her story, I feel that she is inspiring in all aspects of life.
+Barbie Thomas embodies drive, passion, persistence, diligence, and confidence when most would have given up hope.
+She is a true example of someone who lives life to the fullest when there are others with arguably better life circumstances but don’t even appreciate them or destroy them with negative, self-destructive eating patterns and bad habits.

 Take a cold, hard look at your life now.
 My questions to you are: